avajs/eslint-plugin-ava/docs/rules/prefer-power-assert.md

 # ava/prefer-power-assert

-📝 Enforce the use of the asserts that have no [power-assert](https://github.com/power-assert-js/power-assert) alternative.
+📝 Enforce using only assertions compatible with [power-assert](https://github.com/power-assert-js/power-assert).

 🚫 This rule is _disabled_ in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).